Sylvia Broady writes historical sagas set in the Yorkshire city of Hull.

-Anita Davison writes historical fiction (Royalist Rebel, Pen & Sword) and cosy mysteries set in Edwardian England (Murder on the Minneapolis, Buried River Press).
+Anita Davison writes historical fiction (Royalist Rebel, Pen & Sword) and the Flora Maguire mysteries set in Edwardian England published by Aria.

-Sue Fortin writes romantic suspense and romantic mysteries.
-Her fifth novel is the bestseller The Girl Who Lied, published by HarperImpulse.
+Sue Fortin writes romantic suspense and romantic mysteries and is the author of USA Today bestsellers The Girl Who Lied and Sister Sister published by HarperImpulse.

 Bernardine Kennedy is a popular author of contemporary romantic suspense and has had all her novels reprinted by Headline.
 As Marie Maxwell she writes romantic novels set in the 1960s.

 Jane Lovering is an award winning author of romantic comedies.
 In 2012 Please Don't Stop the Music won Romantic Novel of the Year and was shortlisted for the Melissa Nathan prize.

 Christie Barlow is the bestselling author of feel-good romantic

 comedy.
 Her seventh novel, A Home at Honeysuckle Farm, will be published in Summer 2018.

 Terri Nixon writes historical fiction and mythic fiction.
 She is the author of Maid of Oaklands Manor, an ebook bestseller, and the Penhaligon saga series (Piatkus).

 Gilly Stewart writes contemporary women's fiction.
 She also writes YA under the name Gill-Marie Stewart.
 She is currently working on her contemporary YA romance, Lily's Just Fine.

 Simon Whaley is the bestselling author of One Hundred Ways For A Dog To Train Its Human.
 His crime caper Dead Heading in the Borders is currently out on submission.